tenstorrent/tt-metal/ErrorMessageBestPractices.md

 TT_FATAL(head_size % TILE_WIDTH != 0, fmt::format("Invalid head size: {}.
 The head size must be a multiple of tile width ({}).
 Please adjust the dimensions accordingly.", head_size, TILE_WIDTH));
 ```

-## Example of a well-constructed error message:
+## Good Example
+This message clearly states the problem, includes the actual value of head_size, and offers guidance on how to fix it.
 ```cpp
 TT_FATAL(head_size % TILE_WIDTH == 0,
          fmt::format("Invalid head size: {}.
 The head size must be a multiple of the tile width ({}).
 Please adjust the dimensions accordingly.", head_size, TILE_WIDTH));
 ```

-This message clearly states the problem (head size not being a multiple of the tile width), includes the actual value of head_size, and offers guidance on what needs to be done to fix it.
+## Style recommendations
+* **Use simple, complete sentences.**
+* **Use present tense** to describe current issues, and past tense for things that happened already.
+* **Use active voice** when possible; passive voice is okay for describing errors.
+* **Avoid using** ALL CAPS and exclamation points.
+* **Clarify terms** by adding descriptors before them.
+For example,<br>instead of `Specify Axis when Merge is set to No`, say `Specify the Axis parameter when the Merge option is set to No.`
+* **Don’t use the word "bad."** Be specific about what’s wrong.
+Instead of "Bad size," explain what size is needed.
+* **Avoid the word "please."** It can make required actions sound optional.
+* **Start your message with** the most important words that relate to the issue.